UC San Diego

 How to File a Fire or Flood Claim

-Follow these steps to obtain insurance reimbursement if property owned by your department is damaged or destroyed in a fire or flood.
+Learn how to file for insurance reimbursement when department-own property is damaged or destroyed in a fire or flood.

-1. Report the fire or flood as soon as possible.
+1. Report the fire or flood immediately afterwards.

 Notify EH&S Risk Management, (858) 534-2454.
 Risk Management will: